lingtalfi/TheBar/discussions/flat-filesystem.md

 In the flat filesystem, every file has a unique identifier, which serves as the identifier of the file, and some metadata associated with it.
 The metadata can contain anything and is stored in an external "store", which can be anything (a database, a file, etc...).

-To emulate a regular filesystem, we need the following metadata:
+To emulate a regular filesystem, we can use the following metadata for instance:
 - directory
 - filename

+The files of the flat system are actually stored in the regular filesystem, but without extension.

-Here is how the same arbitrary structure would look like in the flat filesystem:
+So, here is how the same arbitrary structure would look like in the flat filesystem:

 ```txt
 - id001
 - id002
 - id003
 ```

+Notice that those are 3 concrete files, without extension, stored in the filesystem, and they have the same parent directory (hence the name flat system).

 In the external store for this structure, we would have the following relationships: